Tjindl/asl/README.md

   - Dropout (0.5)
   - Output Dense layer (24 units, Softmax activation)

+### Why this Architecture?

+We chose a **Convolutional Neural Network (CNN)** because it is the industry standard for image recognition.
+Here's a simple breakdown of why each part is used:

+1.  **Conv2D (Convolutional Layers)**: These act like "feature detectors."
+Early layers might detect simple lines or curves, while deeper layers combine these to recognize complex shapes like fingers or hand orientations.
+They work regardless of where the hand is in the image.
+2.  **MaxPooling**: This reduces the size of the image data while keeping the most important features.
+It makes the model faster and less sensitive to small shifts or distortions in the image.
+3.  **Dropout**: This randomly turns off some neurons during training.
+It forces the model to learn robust features and prevents it from just "memorizing" the training images (overfitting).
+4.  **Dense Layers**: After features are extracted, these layers act as the final classifier to decide which of the 24 letters the features represent.

 ### Data Preprocessing
 - Images are resized to 28x28 pixels.
 - Converted to grayscale.